mjperrone/dot_files/README.md

 There are also a few manual steps to take:

-- Open hammerspoon, set it to launch at login, give it accessibility permissions
 - Set the battery percent, volume control, and bluetooth to show in the menubar using the control center
 - Set caps lock to escape